arturaugusto/expr.js/README.md

 >expr.parse('(x and (y or 0)) = 1', {"x": 0, "y": 1});// false

-*Note that the = is and comparative operator
+Note that the "=" is and comparative operator

 License
 =======